Sternum Wires And Heart Surgery (AKA Sternal Wires)

-Although minimally invasive procedures are becoming more prevalent (percutaneous, robotics) in the heart valve surgery community, open heart surgery is still required in most cases involving heart valve repair and heart valve replacement surgery.
+Although minimally invasive procedures are becoming more prevalent in the heart valve surgery community, open heart surgery via a broken sternum is still performed in most cases involving heart valve repair and heart valve replacement surgery.

 Once you get over the fear, the reality sets.
 You think to yourself as you rub your chest, “Oh my gawwwwwwd.
 My sternum is going to be split!
 My surgeon is going to saw through my breast bone!”